 What Causes “Growing Pains”?

-A very common time to suffer “growing pains” is when your bones are quickly lengthening.
-As a consequence, your muscles also have to lengthen to keep a normal “muscle length-tension ratio”.
+A prevalent time to suffer “growing pains” is when your bones are quickly lengthening.
+Consequently, your muscles also have to lengthen to keep a normal “muscle length-tension ratio”.
 Unfortunately, this doesn’t always happen naturally.
-If your muscles do not lengthen adequately, it results in an increasing muscular tension pulling on the soft bone growth plates.
+If your muscles do not lengthen adequately, it increases muscular tension pulling on the soft bone growth plates.

 Commonly we find that those kids who suffer “growing pains” have excessively tight muscles that cause their pain.